 The LaSalle borough is racially diverse, family friendly and home to peaceful residential neighborhoods and vast green spaces.
 LaSalle is where properties are financially accessible and where buildings are relatively modern compared to other boroughs.

-Areas such as the Quartier Angrignon located just a few minutes from the last Metro station on the Green Line, the Angrignon Metro Station close to the Angrignon Park.
+Areas such as the Quartier Angrignon located just a few minutes from the last Metro station on the Green Line called the Angrignon Metro Station and close to the Angrignon Park.
+A huge Angrignon Park located in Le Sud-Ouest borough but adjacent to the LaSalle borough.

-The Angrignon Park is a huge park located in Le Sud-Ouest borough just besides the LaSalle borough while the Quartier Angrignon described as a "place to live between city and nature'' offers a wide choice of homes for all budgets plus an interesting commercial proposal called the Carrefour Angrignon just a few minutes from the Angrignon Metro Station and downtown Montreal.
+A Quartier Angrignon described as a "place to live between city and nature'' that offers a wide range of homes for all budgets along with an interesting commercial proposal called the Carrefour Angrignon just a few minutes from the Angrignon Metro Station and from downtown Montreal.

 Practical, pleasant and stimulating offers such as the Newman Plaza, a popular commercial neighborhood, the gastronomic Dollard Avenue known for its many restaurants and commercial activities and the Octogone Library with its many different adult and youth sections.

-Living surroundings for families and individuals where common experiences are shared, where local daycare services, schools, recreational activities, businesses, organizations, employment, churches and charities are part of the local daily life.
-Environmental features and common surroundings that must include safety, amenity, accessibility, sociability, and attractiveness.
+Living surroundings for families and individuals where common experiences are shared.
+Local daycare services, schools, recreational activities, businesses, organizations, employment, churches and charities that are part of the local daily life.
+Environmental features and common surroundings that must and do include safety, amenity, accessibility, sociability, and attractiveness.